top of page

 Impact

 To assess the impact of each prototype developed in Kathmandu, a detailed assessment is being conducted.
 SOLUTIONSplus gathered 14 key stakeholders in November 2022 to advance the impact assessment of selected e-mobility demonstration actions in Kathmandu.
-This activity will eventually inform and support the scaling up of the EV demonstrations in the city.
+This activity should inform and support the scaling up of the EV demonstrations in the city.
+Nepal’s Department of Transport Management is drafting a policy on vehicle conversion, and Nepal Electricity Authority is developing infrastructure for a public charging system.
+To complement these activities, SOLUTIONSplus partners developed policy papers on vehicle conversion and charging infrastructure.

 Downloads